spareinetrip/stremula-1/README.md

 - Check that `realdebrid.apiKey` is set in `config.json`
 - Verify the API key is correct at [real-debrid.com/apitoken](https://real-debrid.com/apitoken)

-### "Reddit API not configured"
-- Check that all Reddit credentials are set in `config.json`
-- Verify your Reddit app is set to "script" type

 ### "No posts found"
-- Check Reddit API credentials are working
 - Verify u/egortech is still posting Formula 1 content
-- Check server logs for authentication errors
+- Check server logs for API errors
+- Verify network connectivity to Reddit

 ### Can't access from Stremio
 - **Get your tunnel URL**: `sudo journalctl -u stremula-tunnel -n 50 | grep "https://"`